Billionaire Oprah Winfrey Is The Happiest Person She Knows; Here’s Why

 “I don’t know anyone happier,” Winfrey told British Vogue.
 “I don’t know anyone who has a better life, or had a better life.
 I look at other people and I think they look happy.
 But not as happy as me.”

 When Oprah declares her happiness, it’s not gloating.
-It’s a testament to her longstanding belief that life is what you make of it, and that a positive attitude can help you achieve miracles.
+It’s a testament to her longstanding belief that life is what you make of it, and that a positive attitude can achieve help you miracles.

-Winfrey says her best days are spent lounging around at her spectacular $90 million mansion in Montecito, California, where she chills out with her dogs, her boyfriend of 32 years, Stedham Graham, and spends time in her beautiful gardens.
+Winfrey says her best days are spent lounging around at her spectacular $90 million mansion Montecito, California, where she chills out with her dogs, her boyfriend of 32 years, Stedham Graham, and spends time in her beautiful gardens.

 Oprah has been happily dating her businessman beau since 1986.